mbrettsc/Python-for-Data-Science/Python-0-Starting/README.md

-# Python Piscine - Module 0: Starting
+# Python for Data Science - 0: Starting

 Welcome to the Python Piscine for Data Science.
 This module is designed to introduce you to the basics of Python programming.